Grant & Aid

 Partners in Excellence

 In response to the many challenges facing Baltimore's inner-city Catholic schools, Partners in Excellence (PIE) Scholarship Program was formed to seek out corporations, foundations, and individuals who share the belief in the value of providing a quality education for at-risk youth.
 The program seeks to improve the affordability and accessibility of Catholic schools in Baltimore City by providing tuition assistance grants to low-income families who wish to send their children to a Catholic school.
 The Archdiocese has operated Catholic schools in the city of Baltimore for over 135 years, graduating over 400,000 students to date.
-The PIE Program focuses its support on four Catholic elementary schools and two Catholic high schools.
-They are:
+The PIE Program focuses its support on the following Catholic schools:

 - Archbishop Borders School (Highlandtown)